-In fiscal 1Q17, Cisco (CSCO) returned $2.3 billion to shareholders.
-The $2.3 billion included $1 billion in share repurchases and $1.3 billion in dividends.
-In fiscal 1Q17, operating cash flows for Cisco stood at $2.7 billion with total cash, cash equivalents, and investments of $71 billion.
+In fiscal 2Q17, Cisco Systems (CSCO) returned $2.3 billion to its shareholders.
+This amount included $1 billion in share repurchases and $1.3 billion in dividends.
+In fiscal 2Q17, the company’s operating cash flow stood at $3.8 billion, with total cash, cash equivalents, and investments of $71.8 billion.

-For fiscal 2016, operating cash flow rose 8% YoY (year-over-year) to a record $13.6 billion with FCF (free cash flow) of $12.4 billion.
-In fiscal 2017, Cisco returned $8.7 billion to shareholders through buybacks and dividends, which accounted for 70% of the firm’s total free cash flow.
-Cisco had earlier announced an authorization increase of $15 billion for its share repurchase program.
+In fiscal 2017, Cisco returned $4.6 billion to its shareholders through share buybacks and dividends, which accounted for 70% of its total free cash flow.
+Cisco had earlier announced an authorization for an increase of $15 billion to its share repurchase program.

 Cisco’s dividend yield rose from $0.19 in fiscal 2Q14 to $0.21 in fiscal 2Q15, $0.26 in fiscal 2Q16, and $0.29 in fiscal 2Q17.
 Cisco increased its dividend yield 10.5% YoY in fiscal 2Q15, 24% YoY in fiscal 2Q16, and 11.5% YoY in fiscal 2Q17.
 The total rise was 53% over the last three years.